4 bore: History 1750–1880

 As European settlers found early on, their regular muskets were inadequate against dangerous African game.
 Early gun adaptations were essentially shotguns with extra long (smoothbore) barrels, firing solid balls.

-By the mid-19th century, 12, 10, 8 and 4 bore muskets had been strengthened and bulked up for much larger charges.
+By the mid-19th century, the 12, 10, 8, 6, 4, and 2 bore muskets had been strengthened and bulked up for much larger powder charges.
 At this time, a hunter of dangerous game would fire, gallop away on horseback to a safe distance, reload, and fire again, repeating this process up to 30 times for an African elephant.